jeremyx04/mini-redis/README.md

 Run `./main` to start the server

 ### Tests
 Tests are integrated using Catch2.
-To run tests, build the project as above, and run `ctest --output-on-failure`.
+To run tests, build the project as above, and run `ctest --output-on-failure`